YCAMInterlab/GRPContractForm/GRPContractForm_English_ver2.md

 Following terms shall have the meaning designated below when referred to under this Agreement.

-2.1 The "Software" shall mean the programs that operate on computers (personal computers, microcomputers, etc.)
+2.1 "Software" shall mean the programs that operate on computers (personal computers, microcomputers, etc.)

-2.2 The "Hardware" shall mean the phsical existence of machines, devices, circuit borads and circuits, excluding pictures, blueprints, and docments of these items.
+2.2 "Hardware" shall mean the physical existence of machines, devices, circuit boards and circuits, excluding pictures, blueprints, and docments of these items.

-2.3 The "Other collaborator(s)" shall mean all of those other than the “Collaborator” that have agreed to the same terms as set forth in this Agreement with the Host regarding pubicaiton of product, creation of documents, non-exercize of rights and warranty and maintenance, and are third parties (including groups) that conduct joint research and development with the Host.
+2.3 "Other collaborator(s)" shall mean all of those other than the “Collaborator” that have agreed to the same terms as set forth in this Agreement with the Host regarding publicaiton of product, creation of documents, non-exertion of rights and warranty and maintenance, and are third parties (including groups) that conduct joint research and development with the Host.

-##Division Ⅱ ASSIGNED WORKS
+##Ⅱ ASSIGNED WORKS

 ####Article 3 (Assigned Work)